n150 n300 T3000 p100 p300c 60 min Validated

 Native Video Animation with AnimateDiff

-This lesson walks through three paths to animated video, escalating from CPU baseline to full Blackhole hardware acceleration with cross-frame temporal attention:
+This lesson walks through four paths to animated video, from CPU baseline to full Blackhole hardware acceleration with native MotionAdapter temporal attention:

 Along the way you'll learn the model bring-up methodology: how to create standalone packages that integrate with TT-Metalium without modifying the core repository.